Perotrochus lucaya

 Perotrochus lucaya, common name the Lucayan slit shell, is a species of large sea snail, a marine gastropod mollusk in the family Pleurotomariidae, the slit snails.

 Description

 The length of the shell varies between 25 mm and 60 mm.

+The Lucayan slit shell feeds on sessile prey.

 Distribution

 This species occurs in the Caribbean Sea off Venezuela and in the Atlantic Ocean off the Bahamas at depths between 275 m and 427 m.